nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 08: View all contacts

 Precondition: Dash is launched and user is on contacts tab

 <u>MSS:</u>

 1. User requests to show all contacts
-2. Dash shows the list of contacts
+2. Dash shows a list of all contacts

 Use case ends.

 #### Use case 09: Tagging a contact

 Precondition: Dash is launched and user is on contacts tab

 <u>MSS:</u>

-1. User inputs the contact index to be tagged and specifies the tag(s) for the contact
+1. User requests to tag a contact by specifying the contact index and tag(s) for the contact
-2. Dash adds the tag(s) to the contact
+2. The contact that the user specifies is updated by Dash to show the newly added tag(s)

 Use case ends.